Copenhagen Gay Travel

 Aperon Apartment Hotel

-I fell in love with Aperon Apartment Hotel, located right in the heart of Copenhagen.
+I loved staying at Apēron Apartment Hotel, located right in the heart of Copenhagen.
 The modern Danish interior design, sleek appliances, and huge amount of space made my partner Michael and I feel right at home.
 We didn’t want to leave!

 The brand-new building used keyless entry, plus both laundry and luggage storage were free!
 This made everything incredibly convenient both during our stay and after checking out.

-Nimb Hotel is a gorgeous five-star hotel just north of Copenhagen’s main train station.
+Nimb Hotel is a gorgeous five-star hotel just north of Copenhagen’s main train station popular with gay tourists.
 One of the nicest hotels in the city, Nimb has everything you could possibly need, including a fitness center, spa, and rooftop pool.

 The hotel’s location is great for those who want to be nearby Copenhagen’s gay nightlife venues.
 Nimb Hotel is just a short walk from the gay district.